 Other signs that are related to the game itself or sport that the person is playing can be and not isolated too

-- Does not know time, date, place, period of game, opposing team, or the score in the game
+- Does not know time, date, place, a period of the game, opposing team, or the score in the game

 - General confusion